 Supported Platforms: Windows

 One of the most popular open-source and multi-platform tools is TeXmaker.
 It is available on almost all platforms and also has excellent features.
-You can set-up all the basic settings of the documents through the configuration window before you start working.
+You can set-up all the documents’ basic settings through the configuration window before you start working.

-There is a “Quick Start” window that allows the user to set-up the spell-checking and other document layouts.
+A “Quick Start” window allows the user to set-up the spell-checking and other document layouts.
 And you can streamline the documents into a separate section from “Structure View.”
 You can easily insert tables, math formulas, cross-references, pictures, and much more.

 Once your document is ready using TeXmaker, you can extract it as PDF, HTML, or ODF File format.
-One of the best features of this tool is tracking the errors at the compilation stage.
+One of this tool’s best features is tracking the errors at the compilation stage.
 You will see the warnings and errors on display, and then you can take action accordingly.

 Supported Platforms: Windows, Mac OS X, and Linux